 24. General policies. a.
-Except as specifically indicated, all of the policies of these regulations apply equally to all classes of military personnel as listed in paragraph 7.
-This section is devoted to emphasizing policies of command that are primarily or exclusively related to the enlisted grades of rank.
-At all echelons of command, commanders and their staffs are charged specifically with the responsibility of insuring equitable delegation of authority and responsibility, as guided by these regulations, to noncommissioned officers by their superiors, whether officer, warrant officer, or other noncommissioned officers.
+Except as specifically indicated, all of the policies of this regulation apply equally to all classes of military personnel as listed in paragraph 7.
+This section is devoted to emphasizing policies of command that are primarily or exclusively related to the enlisted grades.
+At all echelons of command, commanders and their staffs are charged specifically with the responsibility of insuring equitable delegation of authority and responsibility, as guided by this regulation, to noncommissioned officers by their superiors, whether officer, warrant officer, or other noncommissioned officers.

 b.
-These regulations are applicable to enlisted personnel of all components of the Army.
-Personnel retired and members of USAR Control Groups prior to 1 July 1955 are exempted from these regulations while in that status.
+This regulation is applicable to enlisted personnel of all components of the Army.
+Personnel retired and members of USAR Control Groups prior to 1 July 1955 are exempted from this regulation while in that status.

 25. Noncommissioned officers.
-The guidance in this paragraph is amplitied in AR 611-201 which describes in detail the command function of all noncommissioned officer MOS.
+The guidance in this paragraph is amplified in AR 611-201 which describes in detail the command function of all noncommissioned officer MOS.